Where Do Cats Like To Be Pet?

 Should I Pet My Cat While He Or She Is Sleeping?

-While your cat is sleeping, you should be careful not to startle or scare your cat.
+While your cat is sleeping, you should be careful not to startle or scare them.
 By approaching them and startling them when they are asleep, you are more likely to make your cat anxious, scared, or more unlikely to enjoy being petted or touched in the future.
 However, if your cat is asleep on you or falls asleep while you are petting them, then you are less likely to startle them and can certainly continue petting them into a relaxing blissful cat nap.